-Unlimited area Group B, F, M and S buildings of any construction type are permitted with no special restrictions in Section 507.4, as long as sprinklers and 60 feet of open frontage are provided.
+Unlimited area Group B, F, M and S buildings of any construction type are permitted with no special restrictions in Section 507.4.

 Unlimited area Group A-4 buildings of Type IIIA, IIIB and IV construction are permitted by Section 507.4.
-For indoor activities such as tennis, swimming, skating and equestrian venues, the sprinkler system is not required if exit doors lead directly outside from participant areas and a fire alarm system with manual fire alarm boxes is installed as required by Section 907.
+For indoor activities such as tennis, swimming, skating and equestrian venues, the sprinkler system is not required in participant areas if exit doors lead directly outside from participant areas; a fire alarm system with manual fire alarm boxes is installed as required by Section 907; and storage rooms, press boxes, concession booths or other ancillary spaces to the sport activity are provided with sprinklers.